- Employment Law Guide

 An employer may not discharge or in any manner discriminate against an employee because he or she has claimed or attempted to claim compensation, or has participated in a proceeding under this Act.
 This prohibition does not prevent discharge of or refusal to employ a person who has been found to have filed a fraudulent claim for compensation or who has otherwise made a false statement or misrepresentation.

 Any party to a claim has a right to challenge the status quo with respect to any matter.
 The OWCP provides mediation services in which it seeks to informally resolve disagreements.
 The OWCP makes every effort to provide such services to overseas claimants, subject to the restrictions imposed by communications, distance, and access to remote locations.
 After an informal conference, OWCP makes a recommendation to the parties.
 If an employee or his or her survivor(s), or an employer or insurance carrier, disagrees with OWCP’s recommendation, a formal hearing may be requested before an Administrative Law Judge.
 The Administrative Law Judge's decision may in turn be reviewed by the Benefits Review Board.
-An appeal of the Benefits Review Board's decision may be taken to the U.S. Court of Appeals and finally to the U.S. Supreme Court.
+An appeal of the Benefits Review Board's decision may be taken, in some instances to the U.S. District Court, to the U.S. Court of Appeals and finally to the U.S. Supreme Court.

 Recordkeeping, Reporting, Notices and Posters